Explainer

 A yellow light means the system is currently checking that particular hardware component.

-Note: The System Check can only determine if the hardware is connected and cannot check if the settings are correct.
+Note: The System Check confirms connectivity only and does not check if the settings are correct.

 What To Know

-System Logs are a collection of data about how your booth is performing.
-These logs may contain important information that can be useful for our support team to better troubleshoot any issues you may run into.
+System Logs are a collection of data about how the booth is performing.
+These logs may contain important information that can be useful for the PBSCO support team to troubleshoot any issues users encounter.

 The System Logs include: